uhasker/getting-things-done-in-next-js/src/chapter9/04-multiple-tables.md

 ### Foreign Keys

-Let's recreate the project and task table from chapter 8:
+Let's recreate the project and task table from the SQL chapter in Drizzle:

 ```ts
 const projectTable = pgTable('project', {